-The Urban Transitions Mission will work directly with a cohort of 50 ambitious cities worldwide to demonstrate integrated pathways towards holistic, people-centred urban transitions built around clean energy and innovative net-zero carbon solutions.
+The Urban Transitions Mission (UTM) is launching a new call for cities to join the Mission's City cohort.
+A first cohort of 48 cities is already engaging with UTM since December 2023, to demonstrate integrated pathways towards holistic, people-centred urban transitions built around clean energy and innovative net-zero carbon solutions.